vitessio/website/content/en/docs/15.0/reference/programs/vtctl/shards.md

 ### SetShardTabletControl

 Sets the shardTabletControls or the tabletControls records for a shard and tablet type in the topology service.
 Only use this for an emergency fix or after a finished vertical split or after a corrupted MoveTables action.
-The [MigrateServedFrom](../keyspaces#migrateservedfrom) and [MigrateServedType](../keyspaces#migrateservedtype) commands set this field appropriately already.
 Always specify the `denied_tables` flag for MoveTables, but never for Reshard operations.

 To set the `queryServiceDisabled` for the tablet, set `disable_query_service` to true; to unset the queryServiceDisabled provide `denied_tables` with an empty table set.
 Useful to fix vReplication operations gone wrong.
 These specific flags update the values for `shardTabletControls` in the topology path: `/keyspaces/<keyspace>/SrvKeyspace`.